 Customer due diligence

 Varma has a legal obligation to know its customers and to ask all its customers for customer-related information.
-The purpose of customer due diligence is, among other things, to prevent money laundering and terrorist financing.
+The purpose of customer due diligence is, among other things, to prevent money laundering and the financing of terrorism.
 When your information is up to date, we are able to serve you better.

 What information do we ask and when?